Chinelo89/Chinelo89/README.md

 - 🔭 I’m currently working on data analytics
 - 🌱 I’m currently learning data analytics with Dahel Techies
-- 👯 I’m looking to collaborate with data analysts and other tech experts to build tech based solutions to SMEs across Africa...
+- 👯 I’m looking to collaborate with data analysts and other tech experts to build tech based solutions
 - 🤔 I’m looking for help with data management and analytics
 - 💬 Ask me about Anything
 - 📫 How to reach me: (www.linkedin.com/in/chinelo-ezeani-416905263)